 As GEO is still a relatively new discipline, many brands make avoidable errors that undermine their efforts.
 Understanding these pitfalls can save significant time and resources.

-No. Unlike paid search advertising, there is currently no way to directly purchase placement in AI-generated responses from platforms like ChatGPT, Claude, or Perplexity.
+Unlike paid search advertising, there is currently no way to directly purchase placement in AI-generated responses from platforms like ChatGPT, Claude, or Perplexity.
 AI citation is earned through content quality, entity clarity, and authority signals.
 Brands that try to shortcut this process through keyword stuffing, manipulative schema markup, or fabricated authority signals will find their efforts counterproductive, as AI models are increasingly adept at identifying and penalising low-quality signals.

 Key Takeaway